bbell5854/challenge-ui/README.md

 # challenge-ui
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Start debugging the app

+To start the UI and connect to the server, run the command below with the hostname:port as the appropriate env variable.

+`REACT_APP_SERVER_HOST={hostname:port} npm start`

 ## Available Scripts

 In the project directory, you can run: